 Professor Lacer was back in the Practical Casting classroom on Wednesday.
 For once, he was there ahead of the students.
 He leaned against his desk, which displayed a scattering of components.

 ‘A demonstration,’ Sebastien thought with excitement.
 Professor Lacer’s classes tended to be filled with a lot of practice, but he also often lectured on the kind of fascinating topics that were beyond the purview of their other classes.
-He introduced ideas and talked about spells that they couldn’t explore at their low level of skill but which were still fascinating.
-Sometimes he made them do thought exercises that seemed designed to force them to think creatively, coming up with non-standard solutions to problems.
+He introduced ideas and talked about spells that they couldn’t explore at their low level of skill, but which were still fascinating.
+Sometimes he made them do thought exercises that seemed designed to force them to think creatively and come up with non-standard solutions to problems.

-But everyone’s favorite was the days when he demonstrated free-casting.
+But everyone enjoyed the days when he demonstrated free-casting the most.

 “Transmogrification intersects with transmutation in three main ways.
 One, when both are used for separate aspects of a spell to create a synergistic effect.
-Two, when transmutation is not enough, and so we boost the effects by adding transmogrification toward the same purpose, adding a punch off efficacy to efficiency, as it were.
-Three, when the caster is using transmogrification not toward an intangible idea, but to copy a process, or, as it happens more often, to copy part of a process in addition to the idea of the process that the caster doesn’t understand.”
+Two, when transmutation is not enough, and so we boost the effects by adding transmogrification toward the same purpose, adding a punch of efficacy to efficiency, as it were.
+Three, when the caster is using transmogrification not toward an intangible idea, but to copy a process, or, as happens more often, to copy part of a process in addition to the idea of the process that the caster does not understand.”

 He crouched down and drew a Circle on the ground, about a meter across.
-“We’ll start with the simplest of intersections.
-Spells that use both for a synergistic effect, transmutation for one facet and transmogrification for another.”
+“We will start with the simplest of intersections: spells that use both for a synergistic effect, transmutation for one facet and transmogrification for another.”

-He turned to his desk, moving a block of heavy clay, three small white balls in a jar of pickling brine, and a jar of ordinary water to the floor.
+He turned to his desk, moving a block of heavy clay, three small white balls floating in a jar of yellow pickling brine, and another jar of water containing a frond of seaweed and some sand to the floor.
 From his pockets, he pulled out his Conduit with one hand and a beast core with the other.
 The block of clay rippled and morphed into the shape of a turtle, surprisingly detailed and lifelike.
 “A simple shape-change transmutation, using the provided clay and the energy from this beast core to mold it according to my Will.
 What comes next is, arguably, more interesting,” he said.